 What better way to keep tab of your weight, exercise progress, or health than with your phone, an Android, that is?
 We’re rounding up ten useful health and fitness apps (paid) based on their respective uses, each one has a specific role that the others cannot fully meet.
+Sports and fitness app developers have been providing innovative solutions for users to track their weight, progress, and health.
 So, at no particular order, here are the apps that aim to keep your health up and running.

 10. Runtastic Pro – $4.99